IMF sees up to 9.5 billion euro Greek funding gap in 2015-2016

 "There is clearly an improvement in confidence compared to where we were in the middle of last year," he said.

-He said the new Greek government was determined to crack down on tax evaders and to boost tax revenues, although there had been no significant impact on tax collections so far.
+He said the new Greek government was determined to crack down on tax evaders and to boost tax revenues, although so far there has been no significant impact on tax collections.